Sara Pascoe: Early life

-Pascoe was born to Gail (née Newmarch) and Derek Pascoe, a musician.
+Pascoe was born to Gail (née Newmarch) and Derek Pascoe, a jazz musician.
 Her great-grandmother was Rosa Newmarch, a poet and writer on music.

-Born in Dagenham, London, Pascoe was brought up in nearby Romford.
-Her parents divorced when she was young and she was brought up by her mother.
-She attended Eastbury Comprehensive School in Barking.
-She later attended Gaynes School in Upminster.
-Aged 16, Pascoe had an abortion which was detailed in her memoir, Animal: The Autobiography of a Female Body.
+Born in Dagenham, Greater London, Pascoe grew up in nearby Romford.
+Her parents divorced when she was seven and she was raised by her mother.
+She attended Eastbury Comprehensive School in Barking, and later attended Gaynes School in Upminster.
+When she was 16, she became pregnant, and had an abortion on her 17th birthday, an experience detailed in her memoir, Animal: The Autobiography of a Female Body.

-For a short while, Pascoe aspired to study philosophy at the University of Cambridge, motivated by both her enjoyment of the novel Sophie's World and her desire to join Footlights, the university's dramatic club.
-However, she read English at the University of Sussex, where she met and became friends with Cariad Lloyd.
-After graduation she worked as an actor and supplemented her income with temporary work, but found work "hard to come by" and declared herself bankrupt.
+Pascoe studied English at the University of Sussex, where she met (and became friends with) Cariad Lloyd.
+After graduation, she worked as an actor and supplemented her income with temporary work, but found work "hard to come by" and declared herself bankrupt.

 Career

 Before her comedy career, Pascoe was a tour guide in London.

-Pascoe has appeared in many television programmes and panel shows, including Stand Up for the Week, The Thick of It, Mock the Week, The Increasingly Poor Decisions of Todd Margaret, Campus, Being Human, Twenty Twelve, QI, Have I Got News For You, Would I Lie to You, Hypothetical, and W1A as well as all-female sketch show Girl Friday (part of Channel 4's Comedy Showcase), which she co-wrote.

-Pascoe began performing stand up comedy in 2007.
-In the following year she was a runner-up in the Funny Women award in 2008 with Rachel Stubbings.
-Katherine Ryan won the award that year.
+She began performing stand up comedy in 2007.
+In the following year, Pascoe was a runner-up in the Funny Women award in 2008 with Rachel Stubbings, losing out to Katherine Ryan.
+Around the same time, she secured acting roles in The Thick of It and Being Human, among others.

 In August 2010, she performed her first show at the Edinburgh Festival Fringe, Sara Pascoe Vs Her Ego.